kninetimmy/Necksaver_xr/README.md

  - user curves for smooth autorotation
  - fix for translational movement when rotated
  - UI overhaul
+ - make it work with native OpenXR games (MSFS)
  - build instructions
  - better documentation
  - installer

 Thanks for you help and patience guys!
-Please use the XRNS discord for feedback: https://discord.gg/GgUpAejN
+Please use the XRNS discord for feedback: https://discord.gg/pwcxxTE8TF

 Cheers,
- J2 NobiWan
+ J2_NobiWan

 XRNeckSafer tries to help virtual pilots flying in VR to not break their neck while trying to check their six.